 This 15-credit, 12-week intensive is offered through PNCA in partnership with PENSOLE Design Academy.
 Students work on interdisciplinary teams comprised of a student focusing on one of the following emphases: 3D Materialization, 3D Modeling (footwear), Color & Material Design, Footwear Design, or Functional Apparel & Accessory Design.

 PLEASE READ through the accordion tabs below for more details.

 For the same content through PNCA, please visit pnca.edu/pensole

-PENSOLE now has an official partnership with Pacific Northwest College of Art (PNCA) to create a new Color & Material, Footwear, and Functional Apparel & Accessories Design Intensive that will feature 30 students from around the world.
+PENSOLE now has an official partnership with Pacific Northwest College of Art (PNCA) to offer an interdisciplinary Design Intensive on the following emphases: 3D Materialization, 3D Modeling (MODO/footwear), Color & Material Design, Footwear Design, and Functional Apparel & Accessories Design.
+We will be accepting 35-40 students from around the world for this session.

 The top footwear brands in the industry will be a part of this program and will be offering their guidance and mentorship to students assigned to work on their brand.
 The program will culminate with presentations to representatives from these brands.
 This exposure is an unusual opportunity for students to show what they can offer these companies.